Data extracted on 06 March 2026

 Excess mortality by EU country

-Excess mortality in Q3 2025 varied significantly across EU countries.
-Among the 24 EU countries with excess mortality data for July, August and September 2025, twelve countries remained above the expected mortality baseline for all three months: Denmark, Germany, Estonia, Ireland, Spain, France, Cyprus, Luxembourg, Malta, Austria, Portugal and Finland.
-Four countries were consistently below the baseline throughout Q3: Bulgaria, Croatia, Latvia and Hungary.
-Eight countries showed mixed monthly patterns — Belgium, Czechia, Greece, Italy, Lithuania, Poland, Slovenia and Sweden — alternating between months above and below the baseline (Figure 3).
-For the Netherlands, Romania and Slovakia, September data were not available.
+Excess mortality in Q4 2025 varied significantly across EU countries.
+Among the 25 EU countries with excess mortality data for that period, fifteen countries remained above the expected mortality baseline for all three months: Czechia, Denmark, Germany, Estonia, Ireland, Spain, France, Luxembourg, Malta, the Netherlands, Austria, Portugal, Slovenia, Finland and Sweden.
+Four countries were consistently below the baseline throughout Q4: Bulgaria, Lithuania, Hungary and Romania.
+Six countries showed mixed monthly patterns — Belgium, Czechia, Greece, Croatia, Cyprus, Slovakia and Poland — alternating between months above and below the baseline (Figure 3).

 Recent data on weekly deaths in the EU

-Weekly deaths across the EU declined overall during the third quarter of 2025, although short-term patterns varied between countries (Figure 4).
-During Q3, the EU recorded an estimated 1.09 million deaths, which was 3.7% fewer than in the same period of 2024 (a reduction of approximately 41 419 deaths).
-Throughout most of the quarter, weekly mortality remained close to or slightly above the historical 2016–2019 baseline, with only week 31 falling slightly below the expected level.
-When weekly mortality falls below the baseline, this is also reflected in excess mortality values that do not exceed the expected historical level for that period, both at national and EU level.
+Weekly deaths across the EU declined overall during the fourth quarter of 2025, although short-term patterns varied between countries (Figure 4).
+During Q4, the EU recorded an estimated 1.20 million deaths, which was 1% fewer than in the same period of 2024 (a reduction of approximately 12 000 deaths).
+Throughout the quarter, weekly mortality remained below the 2024 levels for most of the weeks and above the historical 2016–2019 baseline level.

 Further releases

-Starting from the data reference period of January 2025, this article and the related indicator will be updated quarterly, with Q4 2025 scheduled for publication by mid-March 2026.
+Starting from the data reference period of January 2025, this article and the related indicator will be updated quarterly, with Q1 2026 scheduled for publication by mid-June 2026.

 For additional information on the COVID-19 pandemic see Deaths during the COVID-19 pandemic.